What are Affirmations?

 Our happiness is vital.
 We cannot thrive without it.
 Even our physical bodies need happiness for optimum functionality.
 When we are happy, our brains are flooded with serotonin, that flushes away cortisol which is the stress hormone.
 That in turn enhances our health and longevity.
 Affirmations help you to replace the outmoded beliefs that are keeping you from being happy or successful as you could be.

 Once you identify what stops you from smiling, you can change the negative thought by replacing it with a positive affirmation.
 It may take several repetitions before it stops making you feel awkward or uncomfortable saying it.
 But the more difficult it is to say, the larger the limiting belief is and the more you need to replace it.
-If you need assistance working on identifying or removing the emotional weight of your limiting beliefs before you begin using positive affirmations, you may want to do my free 3-day workshop.
-Find it here in my Facebook Group “The Bindless Mindset”!
+If you need assistance working on identifying or removing the emotional weight of your limiting beliefs before you begin using positive affirmations, you may want to do my powerful 3-day non-workshop.

 Seeing Through Things: